 Enjoy with my “healthified” Carolina BBQ sauce!

 This is an ebook format that works on any computer or mobile device.
-It is a beautiful pdf that has all the full color pages and layouts as the printed books with click-able table of contents and searching capabilities.
+It is a beautiful pdf that has all the full-color pages and layouts as the printed books with a click-able table of contents and searching capabilities.
 This is extremely useful when trying to find a recipe.
-These books are much higher quality than the ebook platforms (kindle, apple).
+These books are much higher quality than the ebook platforms (Kindle, apple).
 Plus, most of the profits don’t go to Amazon or apple!

 Thank you so much for your love and support!